MaverickUK/GameMinder/README.md

 * Display game info & metrics in right panel

 ### :blue_heart: Next
+* Config option: Press key to continue, after game exists
+* Config option: Hide debug text when executing a game
-* Specifiy colour screens in config file
+* Config option: Specifiy colour themes
-* Add new games to be added in GameMinder
+* Allow new games to be added in GameMinder
 * Edit existing games in GameMinder
 * Delete games from GameMinder